The Fast Lane to Bloemfontein

 We visited the War graves, another one of my morbid fascinations, graves honouring the British and South African soldiers who died at the Battle of Tempe on 1st March 1908.

-At the crack of dawn on Saturday we said farewell to Bloemfontein, we stopped for breakfast at the Wimpy in Colesburg.
+At the crack of dawn on Saturday, we said farewell to Bloemfontein, and we stopped for breakfast at the Wimpy in Colesberg.
 We enjoyed a good breakfast and delicious Wimpy coffee.
 The Manager stopped at our table to ask whether we were enjoying our breakfast!
 A first for me.
-What a charming man, friendly, hard working and capable!
+What a charming man, friendly, hard-working, and capable!
 Well done.

-I do regret not attending Loxion Voices at the San du Plessis theatre the other is not buying the Doll with the cracked head circa 1923, but I thought one cracked egg in our house is probably enough.
+I do regret not attending Loxion Voices at the San du Plessis theatre; the other is not buying the Doll with the cracked head, circa 1923, but I thought one cracked egg in our house was probably enough.

 Bel Tramonto guest House